fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5b.md

 **One last warning:** if you notice that you are using async/await and the _then_-method in the same code, it is almost certain that you are doing something wrong.
 Stick to using one or the other, and never use both at the same time "just in case".

-#### 5.10: Blog list frontend, step10
+#### 5.10: Blog List Frontend, step 10

-Modify the application to list the blog posts by the number of <i>likes</i>.
-Sorting the blog posts can be done with the array [sort](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort) method.
+Modify the application to sort the blog posts by the number of <i>likes</i>.
+The Sorting can be done with the array [sort](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort) method.

-#### 5.11: Blog list frontend, step11
+#### 5.11: Blog List Frontend, step 11

 Add a new button for deleting blog posts.
 Also, implement the logic for deleting blog posts in the frontend.